cmknupp/CS350/README.md

 Summarize the project and what problem it was solving.
 The project was to develop a prototype of a smart thermastat for a home heating embedded system.
 The system should check for button presses to change the set temperature every 200ms.
-It should also check the ambient temperature and compare it to the set temperature every 300ms, turning the heating element on or off as needed and indicating when the heat is one with a red LED.
-The final requirement was to output system status information in a specified format via wireless connect to the company servers.
+It should also check the ambient temperature and compare it to the set temperature every 500ms, turning the heating element on or off as needed and indicating when the heat is one with a red LED.
+The final requirement was to output system status information in a specified format via wireless connect to the company servers every second.

 What did you do particularly well?
 I did create a task manager that checked all tasks at the specified  intervals.
 I think I commented the code